-All children in Year 2 are able to lend or participate in our Buy-Back PC Scheme.
+All children in Year 2 are able to lend an iPad or participate in our voluntary Buy-Back Scheme.
 We are a very "ICT-rich" school and have won a number of national awards for this depth of provision.
 Children throughout the school regularly use laptops, iPads, Androids, Wiis/Xboxes and more conventional technologies.